Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Validation on real data

 \subsection{Experimental setup}

-Data were acquired on the right knee of a healthy volunteer (F, 166cm, 56kg) in a 3T clinical scanner (PrismaFit, Siemens Healthineers, Erlangen, Germany) with a dedicated 15-element knee coil array.
-2D golden-angle radial data were acquired with a balanced Steady-State Free Precession (bSSFP) pulse sequence with the following parameters: echo time TE = 1.58 ms, repetition time TR = 3.32 ms, flip angle 30-75°, orientation pseudo-coronal, slice thickness 9 mm, field of view \(192\times192\ \mathrm{mm}^2\), 384 points per radial spoke of which the central 192 points were kept, and effective pixel size \(1\times1\ \mathrm{mm}^2\).
-A total of 192 spokes were acquired per image and used for reference image reconstruction.
+Data were acquired from a volunteer three years post-operative following anterior cruciate ligament (ACL) reconstruction.
+The subject had a permanent titanium fixation device in the femur.
+Imaging was performed at 3T (PrismaFit, Siemens Healthineers, Forchheim, Germany) using a 15-channel knee coil.
+Pseudo-coronal undersampled 2D golden-angle radial data were obtained with a balanced steady-state free precession (bSSFP) sequence (TE/TR = 1.58/3.32 ms, flip angle: 30-70°, slice thickness: $9$ mm, field of view: $288\times288$ mm$^2$) with a pixel size of $0.6 \times 0.6$ mm$^2$.
 All human studies were approved by the local ethics committee (CER-VD approval 2021-00697), and written informed consent was given by the participant.